 These 3x5Ft U.S. Public Health Service Flags are made of high quality nylon outdoor fabric.
-They are available in an outdoor version that feature a printed design, a strong nylon header and 2 brass grommets or an indoor display version that features a printed design and a pole sleeve for attaching to an indoor flagpole.
+They are available in an outdoor version that feature a printed design, a strong nylon header and 2 brass grommets or an indoor display that measures an official size of 52 inches high by 66" inches long version that features a screen printed design, a pole sleeve and blue fringe around the flag edges.

 Larger sizes available by special order.